 Cab’s Axon 2 is an automatic tube and vial label applicator featuring a German-engineered cab print engine.
 In the short time it’s been around; it has earned an excellent reputation for being reliable and affordable.

-For several years we’ve partnered with cab, who provides our customers with a range of label printing solutions.
+For several years we’ve partnered with cab, which provides our customers with a range of label printing solutions.
 We trust their printers to serve our customers, especially in healthcare environments where durable, high-resolution print technology is necessary to secure the integrity of valuable samples.

 |Print method||Thermal transfer|

-|Print resolution||Standard: 300 dpi, Upgraded: 600 dpi|
+|Print resolution||300 or 600 dpi|

 |Print speed||3.9 in/sec|